Academic Integrity: The Young Harris College Honor Code

-- Both the original and the second attempt of an individual course will be recorded on the transcript, but only the more recent grade will be calculated into the Young Harris College cumulative grade point average.
-(However, for Financial Aid purposes [including the HOPE scholarship], both grades will be calculated into the cumulative grade point average and both attempts will be counted as hours attempted.)
+Both the original and the second attempt of an individual course will be recorded on the transcript, but only the more recent grade will be calculated into the Young Harris College cumulative grade point average.
+(However, for financial aid purposes [including the HOPE scholarhip], both grades will be calculated into the cumulative grade point average and both attempts will be counted as hours attempted.)

-- Credits earned are used only once to fulfill graduation requirements.
+Credits earned are used only once to fulfill graduation requirments.

 Averages are computed by multiplying the number of grade points by the course credit hours, totaling all grade points earned, and dividing the total number of grade points earned by the total number of semester hours attempted.
 In this computation, courses in which a grade of “WF” is made count as hours attempted; courses in which a grade of “W” is made do not.
 Only courses attempted at Young Harris College are included in the College GPA.
 Grades earned in courses taken at other institutions are not included.

-Students are suspended from the College at the end of the fall or spring semester if the student’s cumulative grade point,average falls below the grade point average for suspension as indicated on the above chart.
+Students are suspended from the College at the end of the semester on probation if the student’s cumulative grade point average does not meet the minimum requirement stated above.

 Suspension means a required separation from the College for the fall or spring semester immediately following the semester in which the suspension occurs.
 Notice of suspension is placed on the student’s permanent academic record.
 Suspension does not extend the time to make up an incomplete grade.

-After suspension, a student must be readmitted to the College through the Office of Admissions.
+After suspension, a student must be readmitted to the College through the Registrar’s Office.
 Students who are readmitted to the College after suspension are admitted on probation and subject to the rules of probation.

 Students who are suspended for the second time are academically dismissed from the College and are not eligible for readmission.